PaulMarisOUMary/OBDII-API/.github/README.md

 This API continuously fetches data from registered OBDII commands names.

-You can register new commands using the `POST /add` endpoint, and unregister commands using the `DELETE /remove` endpoint.
-To retrieve the data, simply use the `GET /data` endpoint.

-Available commands are listed within `obdii.commands`.
+Available commands to register are listed within `obdii.commands`.

 ## Setup

 Python 3.**9** or higher is required.

-A [Virtual Environment](https://docs.python.org/3/library/venv.html) is recommended to install the library.
+A [Virtual Environment](https://docs.python.org/3/library/venv.html) is recommended to use the project.

 ```bash
 # Linux/macOS